kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/credentials@opu2bAsmdWHqWqtsCscLC.md

 # Credentials API

-The Credential Management API helps websites work with the browser's password manager.
-It lets sites store and get user logins securely, making sign-in and sign-up easier (like auto sign-in).
-It supports passwords and other login types.
-This API improves login experience and security by working with password managers and platform authenticators, making logins smoother across devices.
+Credential Management API integrates websites with browser password managers for secure credential storage and retrieval.
+Enables auto sign-in, supports various authentication methods, and works with platform authenticators.
+Improves login experience and security across devices.

 Visit the following resources to learn more: